makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

- Write a script that list all files with the .gif extension in the current directory and all subdirectories
+Create a script that denotes acrostics that use a first letter for each line